-- If your MGH project serves adult homeless populations over the age of 22, you must have policies and practices to separate MGH youth from the older adult population. - MGH projects must have an agreement with an age-appropriate emergency shelter that can accommodate pregnant or parenting youth and their dependent children in circumstances when there are no current MGH openings. - Your program must be prepared and able to serve pregnant and parenting youth of all ages from 16 through 21, and of all gender identities.
+- If your TLP project serves adult homeless populations over the age of 22, you must have policies and practices to separate the TLP youth from the older adult population. - When there are no current TLP openings in your program, or a youth is outside of the age of eligibility for services, your project must provide referrals to other age-appropriate emergency shelters or other temporary housing resources. - If your TLP program plans to serve pregnant or parenting youth, you must be prepared and able to serve pregnant and parenting youth of all ages from 16 through 21, and of all gender identities. - You must provide direct on-site supervision at all times.
+Family host home models are exempt from this rule.

-- You must provide direct on-site supervision at all times.
-Family host home models are exempt from this rule. - You must ensure your staff is trained to interact with youth experiencing or at risk of experiencing any form of trafficking, sexual exploitation, or other similar traumatic experiences. - You must ensure youth and young adults exiting your program leave to a safe and appropriate housing option.
+- You must ensure your staff is trained to interact with youth experiencing, or at risk of experiencing, any form of trafficking, sexual exploitation, or other similar traumatic experiences. - You must ensure youth and young adults exiting your program leave to a safe and appropriate housing option.